SoCo/SoCo/README.rst

 ----------------

 Socos is a command line tool for controlling Sonos devices.
-It is developed in conjunciton with Soco, but in a `separate repository <https://github.com/SoCo/socos>`_
+It is developed in conjunction with Soco, but in a `separate repository <https://github.com/SoCo/socos>`_

 More of a Ruby fan?
 Not a problem, `Sam Soffes`_ is building out an awesome `Ruby gem`_.